-Find out which ones have medical facilities on site, and which ones send prisoners out for medical care.
+Find out which ones have medical facilities on site, and which ones send residents out for medical care.
 Prisons with existing medical facilities will be more capable of creating a hospice program than prisons without a health care system in place.

-Additionally, most prisons will not have an end-of-life program, and should they actually have one onsite it is rarely listed as one of the services offered to their prisoner population.
+Additionally, most prisons will not have an end-of-life program, and should they actually have one onsite it is rarely listed as one of the services offered to their population.
 Consequently, further investigation on your part will be necessary.